magalhas/httpd-mock/README.md

 Path to the config file

 #### httpdMock.setServerRootPath(path)
 Sets the root path of the server.
-Remember the server is static, so only static files (.html, .js, .css, etc).
+Remember the server is static.
 Any server side language won't be supported.

 #### httpdMock.start(port)
 Start the http server on the port received as argument, fallbacks to config.